suchja/wine/README.md

 First of all you should decide for a [Tag](###Tags).
 In the following examples I'm assuming you go for the stable release, which is `suchja/wine:latest`
 .

+**ATTENTION:** Please be aware that wine is a multi-process application.
+Everytime you run the `wine` command, it will start `wineserver` and several other processes, which are not child-processes of `wine`.
+That means, if you use this image as a base image and use something like `RUN wine your-app.exe` in a dockerfile, this will not work.
+The reason is that docker assumes wine is completed, once `RUN wine your-app.exe` returns.
+Unfortunately there are the other process which are still running.
+When they are killed by docker, this usually results in a corrupt wine prefix.
+So either use wine only interactively or wait after each call for `wineserver` to be finished.

 ###Headless (no GUI)
 If you don't care about any graphical output from Wine, you can simply start your container like this:

 `docker run --rm -it --entrypoint /bin/bash suchja/wine:latest`

 Using the `--entrypoint` option instead of providing a command, gives you some information on the command line each time Wine is trying to make some output into a window.
 Additionally it suppresses the execution of the entrypoint script from base image `suchja/x11client`.

+In this case you might also have a look into [wineconsole](http://wine-wiki.org/index.php/Wineconsole) and wine's [console user interface](https://www.winehq.org/site/docs/wineusr-guide/cui-programs).
+I have no experience with them, but will try them out.

 ###GUI via `suchja/x11server`
 If you like to see the graphical output, you first need to run a container based on [suchja/x11server](https://registry.hub.docker.com/u/suchja/x11server/):